THIS IS AN ADVERTISEMENT

 Vast Knowledge Of Both Kentucky Family Law And Military Divorce Concerns

-At the law office of Tasha K. Schaffner, PLLC, we have substantial experience guiding clients through the complex legal issues that are unique in military family law.
+At Schaffner Family Law we have substantial experience guiding clients through the complex legal issues that are unique in military family law.
 Military divorces are handled in state courts, and state family law principles apply.
 Our knowledge of the nuances of military-related issues and our devotion to standing up for the rights of clients in family law matters are invaluable for clients who are associated with the armed forces.

 If you or your spouse is in the military, getting a divorce must follow military-specific procedural and jurisdictional requirements.
 Determining the proper court in which to file is a critical step in ensuring that the process will run smoothly.
 Our lawyers will ensure that the obligations under the Servicemembers Civil Relief Act (SCRA) are properly addressed to protect the rights of our clients.